CluelessD3v/MouseCaster/README.md

 - Add error throwing
 - Add method to add instances with a collection service tag
 - Add debug methods

-## Disclaimer
-This was done with a specific use in mind for my tile based RTS, basically I needed to ignore everything but the tiles, but that is not currently possible with the legacy API.
-Therefore don’t expect this module to be some sort wrapper or new mouse API in roids, it’s just a tool I found useful specifically for raycasting from the mouse and maybe you will too.

 ## Contact info:
 Discord: CluelessDev(Quique)#5459